aosept/BackPropagation/README.md

 # BackPropagation
-Back Propagation Example on iOS in c++
+Back Propagation Example for iOS in c++